Wheest/wheest.github.io/_posts/2022-05-27-intel_dynamic_cpu_linux.md

 <!--more-->

+**Update 2022-11-08**

+Recent updates to components such as the BIOS and the kernel have allowed me to control the CPU and fan pressing `Fn + l` to set the fan/CPU on energy saving mode (which lowers the noise while also throttling the CPU).
+This can be reverted by pressing `Fn + h`, which sets performance mode.
+I will leave my original description of the steps I took prior to this, which may be valuable if you still have issue.s

+**Original post**

 After some searching, I found [a post from u/dathislayer](https://www.reddit.com/r/linux/comments/u7zxa0/psa_for_intel_tiger_lake_dynamic_tuning_laptops/) that discussed how the Intel Tigerlake line of CPUs have a system called "dynamic tuning".
 Namely it can vary the clock speed of the CPU while it is running, which can save battery life.
 However, upon checking my own CPU frequency, I saw that it was running at the so-called "Max Turbo" frequency of 4.80 GHz all the time, which explained the battery drain.